aish-venkat/asl2050/index.md

 > 1. Ground Metaflu simulations in reality
   - Country-wide poultry sector information collection
   - Spatial data processing
+      - Probability surface development and spatial sampling for households and farms
+      - Assignment of 'farm size' based on extensive/intensive production rasters
 > 2. Apply Small World Network principles to Random Spatial Networks
-  - Probability surface development and spatial sampling for households and farms
-  - Assigning 'farm size' based on extensive/intensive production rasters for households and commercial farms
+  - Generate network representations of spatial data
+    - Define how each actor is connected to the others
+    - Parametrize network to allow for testing of intensification and connectivity
 > 3. Identify limitations of existing data, and generate models and questions to share with FAO theme leaders